 Overview of VAT eCommerce rules

-A number of important amendments have been made to the Value-Added Tax (VAT) Directive to simplify VAT obligations as regards eCommerce activities.
-These changes will enter into force from 1 July 2021.
+The Value-Added Tax (VAT) Directive was amended to simplify VAT obligations as regards eCommerce activities.
+These changes entered into force on 1 July 2021.

-These amendments will significantly change the way VAT operates for cross-border business-to-consumer (B2C) e-commerce activities in the European Union (EU).
+These amendments significantly changed the way VAT operates for cross-border business-to-consumer (B2C) e-Commerce activities in the European Union (EU).

-The main changes that will enter into force from 1 July 2021 are as follows:
+The main changes that entered into force on 1 July 2021 are as follows:

-The changes being made to the VAT Directive will be transposed into Irish law through a Regulation made under section 3 of the European Communities Act 1972.
+The changes made to the VAT Directive were transposed into Irish law through the following regulations: